michaelkirschbaum/crawl/README.md

-# crawlr
+# Crawlr

-Crawlr is a design tool that generates user interfaces given wireframes and illustrations using artificial intelligence.
+Design tool that generates user interfaces given wireframes and illustrations using artificial intelligence.

-## build
+## Build

     docker-compose up --build

-## deploy
+## Deploy

 Run build command, push images to docker registry, and then run